 Looking for a new home?
-Here’s how to spot a history of water damage
+Here’s how to spot water damage

 There are few things better in life than buying your own home.
 There’s a reason why it’s a popular dream to be a home owner.
 A new house means freedom, space…and liabilities for anything that goes wrong inside your home.
 Unfortunately, those problems are more common than you think; and with them, all those home-buying joys can quickly turn into a nightmare scenario.

 One of the biggest headaches is water damage.
 Not every sign of water damage is visible and its impact to your wallet can be severe.
 That’s why it’s important to look for any and all signs of water damage during your inspection of the home before buying.
 Because if you are unfortunate enough to miss the signs the damage prior to signing your contract, you will be left struggling to take care of an issue that you are now completely liable for.

 Luckily, you don't have to be an expert to spot the potential signs of water damage.
 By paying close attention and looking out for any of these possible signs, you should be able to avoid the expense and embarrassment that comes with buying a money pit.

 A lot of times you don’t even see water damage.

 Water damage often leads to the growth of mold and unless the previous owner hired a professional mold restoration company, it is highly likely that this mold will leave behind obvious signs.
 The most obvious sign is a musty, humid smell.
 If your prospective home smells like something’s off, it probably is.
 You'll definitely want to make sure you have it inspected for mold and water damage prior to signing the contract.